RajkumarShamal/GP/README.md

 # GP
-Clean and professional portfolio highlighting my web design and development abilities.
+GP is a Clean and professional portfolio highlighting my web design and development abilities.
 Built with HTML, CSS, and JavaScript, this site offers a glimpse into my creative process and problem-solving skills.